mailhog/MailHog/DEPLOY.md

 4. Launch a new environment and upload the zip file

-If you're using in-memory storage, you can only use a single instance of Go-MailHog.
+If you're using in-memory storage, you can only use a single instance of MailHog.
 To use a load balanced EB application, use MongoDB backed storage.

 To configure your Elastic Beanstalk MailHog instance, either:

 * Set environment variables using the Elastic Beanstalk console
 * Edit the Dockerfile to pass in command line arguments

+You may face restrictions on outbound SMTP from EC2, for example if you are releasing messages to real SMTP servers.